Balner123/NodeJS_Orbitals/README.md

 This project is a try to graphicly represent so called "_Orbital Curves_" and it can be get as visualisation of "_Fourier Transformation_" (in extra-minimal-bad sense).

-Base of this try is [script.js] in which _madness is hiding on every corner.
+Base of this try is [script.js] in which _madness is hiding on every corner_.
 * It's simple **JavaSript** with **p5.js** library for rendering Canvas

-> I won't give any Advices like "How to use" that script, because those which are curious about "how it works?" will find it out fast in any case, and these those not will be drive away faster too...
+> I won't give any Advices like "How to use" that script, because those which are curious about "how it works?" will find it out fast in any case, and these who do not, will be driven away faster too...

 ## Portfolio
 > is different thing (obviously).
 This portfolio is supposed to collect Parameters of these curves, which "_gained visitor's attention for its Beauty or Speciality_"